 Unqiue hybrid PoS/PoW

-While Breakout Coin is the currency for Breakout Gaming, Breakout Stake and Sister Coin serve to secure the ledger through a combined Proof-of-Stake (PoS) and Proof-of-Work (PoW) model.
-The PoS system uses Breakout Stake as the stake, minting Breakout Coin.
+While Breakout Coin is the currency used by real world applications like Breakout Gaming, Breakout Stake and Sister Coin serve to secure the ledger through a combined PoS (Proof-of-Stake) and PoW (Proof-of-Work) model.
+The PoS system uses Breakout Stake as the stake, emitting Breakout Coin as a reward.
 This means that the Breakout Stake money supply will never increase, whereas the Breakout Coin money supply increases at a rate of approximately 5% per year.
 Breakout Chain’s PoW system produces Sister Coin as an incentive to miners.

-This hybrid PoW/PoS system, where different security mechanisms produce different coins, is unique among cryptocurrencies.
+This hybrid PoS/PoW system, where different security mechanisms produce different coins, is unique among cryptocurrencies.

 Other Novel Technology

 Breakout Coin introduces several novel technologies to cryptocurrencies.
 These include atomic currencies, delegated fees, fee scavenging, arbitrary staking relationships, and immaleable transactions.

 are currencies distinguished by the fact that they are indivisible beyond whole units.
 For example, Breakout Chain has a deck of 53 collectible playing cards.
 Each card is actually an atomic currency with a money supply of 1, making each card a true “colored coin”, which is a unit of currency that has a unique, traceable identity.
 Because these deck cards are atomic, they can not be split, similar to real cards.
 Atomic currencies need not have money supplies of 1.
 In fact, Breakout Chain has a currency called BAM that has a money supply of 10,000,000,000.